 Section 3.
 Compliance with Academy's Contract.
-CSP agrees to perform its duties and responsibilities under this Agreement in a manner that is consistent with the Academy's obligations under the Academy's Contract issued by the Authorizer.
+CSP agrees to perform its duties and responsibilities under this Agreement in a manner that is consistent with the Academy's obligations under the Academy's Contract issued by the Authorizer and all applicable law.
 The provisions of the Academy's Contract shall supersede any competing or conflicting provisions contained in this Agreement.